mindspore-ai/docs/tutorials/lite/source_en/use/build.md

     └── converter
         ├── converter                # Model conversion tool
         │   └── converter_lite       # Executable program
-        ├── lib                      # The dynamic link library that converter depends │   └── libmindspore_gvar.so # A dynamic library that stores some global variables │   └── libmslite_converter_plugin_reg.so  # A dynamic library of plugin registry
+        └── lib                      # The dynamic link library that converter depends ├── libglog.so.0         # Dynamic library of Glog └── libmslite_converter_plugin_reg.so  # A dynamic library of plugin registry
-        └── third_party              # The dynamic link library that converter depends └── glog
-                └── lib
-                    └── libglog.so.0 # Dynamic library of Glog
 ```

 #### Description of CodeGen's Directory Structure